 Gotham's Core Values

-Demonstrate a desire to make connections across content areas, ideas, people, communities and platforms for performance and artistry, or means of engagement.
+Demonstrate a desire to make connections across content areas, ideas, people, communities and platforms for performance, artistry or means of engagement.
 See the academic institution as a microcosm of the world we live in, and apply enduring understanding to novel challenges.